 The Large Synoptic Survey Telescope

 Carnegie Mellon joined the Large Synoptic Survey Telescope (LSST) collaboration early in 2008 as a participating institution.
-The LSST will be a new kind of telescope that combines a very wide field of view, moving quickly between images, and ability to observe very faint objects.
-Located on a mountain ridge in the Chilean Andes, the LSST will take more than 800 panoramic pictures each night and cover the sky twice each week.
+The LSST will be a new kind of telescope that combines a very wide field of view, moving quickly between images, and the ability to observe very faint objects.
+Located on a mountain ridge on Cerro Pachon in the Chile, the LSST will take more than 800 panoramic pictures each night and cover the sky twice each week.
 The 3.2 Giga-pixel camera will acquire about 20 Terabytes of data each night.
-Over the ten-year survey in six broad photometric bands starting in the middle of this decade, each region of the sky will be covered roughly 2000 times.
-Fred Gilman is a member of the Board of Directors of the LSST Corporation.
+Over the ten-year survey in six broad photometric bands starting in the early 2020s, each region of the sky will be covered roughly 2000 times.

 Euclid is an upcoming (2020s) space-based cosmology survey led by the European Space Agency (ESA) but with recent involvement from NASA in the form of an agreement that allows 40 US scientists to participate as full members of the Euclid survey.
 Shirley Ho and Rachel Mandelbaum are among the 40 in that group.
 The Euclid mission will carry out both imaging and spectroscopic surveys, with the goal of measuring the growth of cosmological structure with time using a wide-field weak lensing survey, as well as constraining geometry using baryonic acoustic oscillations (BAO).
 The ultimate goal is to constrain dark energy very precisely, at the level of a Stage-IV dark energy experiment.
 Because of the unique capabilities of a space-based telescope - in particular, the high resolution of the imaging and the ability to easily measure at infrared wavelengths - the Euclid mission will also have interesting synergies with some of the ground-based dark energy surveys that will be taking place around that time, such as the LSST survey.